Constrained Synthesis with Projected Diffusion Models: Introduction

-\textbf{Contributions.} This paper makes the following key contributions: {\bf (1)} It introduces PGDM, a new framework that augments diffusion-based synthesis with arbitrary constraints in order to generate content with high fidelity that also adheres to the imposed specifications. {\bf (2)} It provides a theoretical basis, within a restricted constraint class, explaining the ability of PGDM to generate highly accurate content while ensuring constraint compliance. {\bf (3)} Extensive experiments in domains ranging from physical-informed motion governed by ordinary differentiable equations, trajectory optimization in motion planning, and adherence to morphometric properties in generative material science processes are provided to illustrate the ability of PGDM to generate content that adheres to complex non-convex constraints as well as physical principles. {\bf (4)} Finally, PGDM's versatility is also demonstrated in generating out-of-distribution samples that must satisfy the imposed constraints as well as to operate well in scarce training data regimes.
+\textbf{Contributions.} In summary, this paper makes the following key contributions: {\bf (1)} It introduces PDM, a new framework that augments diffusion-based synthesis with arbitrary constraints in order to generate content with high fidelity that also adheres to the imposed specifications.
+The paper elucidates the theoretical foundation that connects the reverse diffusion process to an optimization problem, facilitating the direct incorporation of constraints into the reverse process of score-based diffusion models. {\bf (2)} Extensive experiments across various domains demonstrate PDM's effectiveness.
+These include adherence to morphometric properties in real-world material science experiments, physics-informed motion governed by ordinary differential equations, trajectory optimization in motion planning, and constrained human motion synthesis, showcasing PDM's ability to produce content that adheres to both complex constraints and physical principles. {\bf (3)} We further show that PDM is able to generate out-of-distribution samples that meet stringent constraints, even in scenarios with extremely sparse training data and when the training data does not satisfy the required constraints. {\bf (4)} Finally, we provide a theoretical basis elucidating the ability of PDM to generate highly accurate content while ensuring constraint compliance, underpinning the practical implications of this approach.

-\section{Preliminaries: Diffusion Models}
+\section{Preliminaries: Diffusion models}

 Diffusion-based generative models \cite{sohl2015deep, ho2020denoising} expand a data distribution, whose samples are denoted $\bm{x}_0$, through a Markov chain parameterization $\{\bm{x}_t\}_{t=1}^T$, defining a Gaussian diffusion process $p(\bm{x}_0) = \int p(\bm{x}_T) \prod_{t=1}^T p(\bm{x}_{t-1} \vert \bm{x}_t) d \bm{x}_{1:T}$.